alexdlaird/secure-php-login/README.md

-secure-php-login
+Secure PHP Login
 ================

-Source code for the "Secure PHP Login" tutorial
+This repository contains the source code for the tutorial that can be found at http://www.alexlaird.com/2012/02/secure-php-login/